juju-solutions/interface-zeppelin/README.md

 set the following states when appropriate:

   * `{relation_name}.notebook.registered` indicates that a client has registered a notebook.
-The charm would then use the `notebooks_registred` method to iterate over the notebooks to be registered.
+The charm would then use the `notebooks_registered` method to iterate over the notebooks to be registered.

   * `{relation_name}.notebook.removed` indicates that a client has